-Each candidate may designate in writing, signed by him or her, any member in good standing to act as their observer at each step in the election process, including: the assembling of ballots at the printer; the picking up of ballots from printers and their transportation to the Post Office for mailing; the ballot pick up from the post office; the eligibility check and the count on Wednesday, August 9, 2017.
+The ballot count will not livestreamed and may not be recorded by any person present.
+Each candidate may designate in writing, signed by him or her, any member in good standing to act as their observer at each step in the election process, including: the assembling of ballots at the printer; the picking up of ballots from printers and their transportation to the Post Office for mailing; the ballot pick up from the post office; the eligibility check (which AAA will perform each weekday beginning June 9, 2025, at a time and place to be announced on the Elections Committee webpage) and the count on Thursday, June 26, 2025.
 An individual candidate may not be represented by more than one observer at any one time, except at the count.
 At the count a candidate may have the same number of observers as there are stations for counting.
 A candidate may be one of the allowed observers.
-Attorneys may not be present in the observer area, but will be allowed to observe in a designated seating area.
+Attorneys may not be present in the observer area but will be allowed to observe in a designated seating area.
+Should COVID-related or other circumstances require it, the Election Committee reserves the right, to limit the number of candidates who can observe in person.
+Should COVID-related circumstances require it, the Committee may also make other changes to count location, observer rules, etc.